lmbrohw/MyCycleGAN/README.md

 # MyCycleGAN
-reimplemention of cycleGAN and improve it lightly
+reimplementation of CycleGAN and improve it lightly